Types Of Taxes In Nigeria: Everything To Know

 Withholding Tax (WHT)

-In Nigeria, the tax system is overseen by:
+Nigeria’s tax system is managed by:

 • Federal Board of Inland Revenue